Noahpinion Defense of Elon Musk is Logical Fallacy Bingo

 I have no idea why an economist like Noah wants to reveal he’s so far out of his depth, but his recent defense of Elon Musk exemplifies exactly why criticism of the infamous snake-oilman is warranted – logical fallacies dance around ignoring the fundamental issue of a pattern of grandiose promises followed by systematic and dumb, really dumb, failures.

-Noah’s analysis fails on three fundamental levels: technological, historical, and – most surprisingly for an economist – basic financial evidence.
+Noah’s horrible “clutching perils” (pun intended) analysis fails on three very basic levels: technological, historical, and – most surprisingly for an economist – fundamental financial evidence.

-Let’s break down how this defense of Musk proves exactly what critics have been saying all along: intelligence isn’t the issue – it’s the systematic pattern of deceptive practices.
-When someone repeatedly takes money for products they never deliver, announces features that don’t exist, manipulates markets through social media, and uses new promises to distract from old failures, that’s not a question of IQ – it’s a pattern of fraud.
-Noah’s defense is actually an own-goal because it works up a froth of nothingness about Musk’s intelligence while completely ignoring his documented history of deceptive business practices.
-It’s like defending the Enron CEO by arguing about his golf handicap.
+Let’s break down how Noah’s defense of Musk proves exactly what critics have been saying all along: intelligence isn’t the issue when there’s a systematic pattern of deceptive practices.
+When someone repeatedly takes money for products they never deliver, announces features that don’t exist, manipulates markets through social media, and uses new promises to distract from old failures, that’s not a question of IQ.
+Noah’s defense of intelligence is actually an own-goal because it works up a frothy nothing-burger about Musk while completely ignoring the well documented history of deceptive business practices that disprove it all.
+It’s like defending the integrity of the Enron CEO by arguing about his golf handicap.

 FSD has been promised 8 separate times since 2016 and still can’t be trusted for a second.
-It literally just drove a brand new Cybertruck directly into a pole like a suicide mission.
-Every missed deadline leads to a price increase, every lie doubled down with even more outrageous claims that never arrive.
-Nobody should be distracted by discussions about this being intelligent or not.
-It’s not.
+It literally just drove a brand new Cybertruck directly into a pole like on a suicide mission.
+Every missed deadline has been followed by a price increase, every lie has been doubled down with even more outrageous claims to never arrive.
+The “extreme survival” design fails within 1,000 miles and is less safe than a Ford Pinto.
+17X less safe.
+Nobody should be distracted by discussions about this being about intelligence or not.
+It’s fraud.

 Got your logical fallacy bingo cards ready?
 When a defense requires so many logical fallacies and yet still fails to address the fundamental criticism, it suggests Musk’s critics are really on to something.